needle-project/common/README.md

 ## What is FileIo?
 Common is a library packed with small re-usable utilities and helpers

+## Requirments
+For larger usage, minimum version is PHP 5.5

 ## Instalation
 Create/add to composer.json
 ```